 One solution for dealing with the large number of essential survival items that your family may require is to add a small wagon to your survival plan.

 You can place the wagon inside your car when bugging out and if the roads are closed or your car breaks down, transfer the gear to the wagon.

-You will avoid weighing down your children with a bug out bag, which allows them to walk longer distances.
+Avoid weighing down your children with a bug out bag, which allows them to walk longer distances.

-You can customize your wagon to include a baby seat, tool holder, water barrel or whatever item you need.
+Customize your wagon to include a baby seat, tool holder, water barrel or whatever item you need.

 It will be far easier pulling the trailer than carrying a tired child and multiple bug out bags.
 You can also cover the wagon so your younger children have shelter from the elements.